Bitcoin Cash App Scams Explained: How to Spot, Report & Recover

 • Bitcoin Cash (BCH): A separate cryptocurrency created in 2017 to offer faster and cheaper transactions.
 It’s a fork of bitcoin, but it’s not the same thing.

-If you try to send BCH to a Cash App BTC wallet, you could lose your money permanently.
+When you send BCH to a Cash App BTC wallet, you could lose your money permanently.

 Scammers know this.
 They often take advantage of the confusion between BTC and BCH to trick users into sending funds to the wrong place.
 That’s why it’s so important to understand what Cash App supports and what it doesn’t.